MBcom/kioskmanager/Readme.md

     ```bash
     export DJANGO_DEBUG=True
     ```
+3. **Install dependencies:**
+    Run the following command to install all dependencies:
+    ```bash
+    cd src
+    pip install -r requirements.txt
+    ```
+4. **Run migrations and create a superuser account:**
+    Run database migrations to initialize your local sqlite database:
+    ```bash
+    cd src
+    python3 manage.py migrate
+    ```

+    Create a superadmin user.
+You need to do that only once:
+    ```bash
+    cd src
+    python manage.py createsuperuser
+    ```

-3. **Run the Application Locally:**
+5. **Run the Application Locally:**
     The application uses SQLite as the default database for local development.
 Start the Django development server:
     ```bash
+    cd src
     python manage.py runserver
     ```

-4. **Serve Documentation Locally:**
+    You can now go to http://127.0.0.1:8000/ and login with credentials created in step 4.

-    Navigate to the `docs` folder and run the following command to serve the documentation locally:
+6. **Serve Documentation Locally: (optional)** Navigate to the `docs` folder and run the following command to serve the documentation locally:
     ```bash
+    cd docs
     npm run docs:dev
     ```
     The documentation will be available at `http://localhost:8080`.